octobercms/docs/backend-forms.md

                 details:
                     label: Details
                     type: textarea
+                title_when_collapsed:
+                    label: This field is the title when collapsed
+                    type: text

 Option | Description
 ------------- | -------------
 **form** | a reference to form field definition file, see [backend form fields](#form-fields).
 Inline fields can also be used.
 **prompt** | text to display for the create button.
 Default: Add new item.
-**maxItems** | maximum number of items to allow within the repeater.
+**titleFrom** | name of field within items to use as the title for the collapsed item **maxItems** | maximum number of items to allow within the repeater.
 **groups** | references a group of form fields placing the repeater in group mode (see below).
 An inline definition can also be used.